CatLuong0106/cs6065/README.md

 # cs6065
 Coursework for Intro to Cloud Computing

+- Project 2 should be in the folder called `flaskapp`, this is a flask app that is linked to an SQLite Database and does some information collection basics.
-Project 1 should be in the folder called `flaskapp` Project 3 is a Docker container that does some stuff Project 4 is a chatbot deployed on GCP Cloud Run and is containerize inside a Docker container
+- Project 3 is a Docker container that does some stuff, the project is zipped in a zip file called "Project 3"
+- Project 4 is a chatbot deployed on GCP Cloud Run and is containerized inside a Docker container